Accounting Vs Finance – Important Differences Explained

 They keep a track of and update transaction details of an organization, eventually calculating the interest rates levied on an account.
 They act as a central source of issuing payments to third parties/organizations.
 As they do so, they become the safe-keepers of financial receipts maintaining regular communication with contractors about billing.
 All the concerns regarding invoicing/billing are handled by Accounting Clerks.

 Their Key responsibility area includes tracking customer/client accounts.
 Bookkeepers accomplish this by recording financial transactions, generating fiscal records, and reports.
-Being a bookkeeper involves one to multi-task, wherein their incumbent company might ask them to prepare tax documents, invoices, and bank deposits.
+Being a bookkeeper involves one to multi-task, wherein their incumbent company might ask them to prepare tax documents, invoices and bank deposits.
 Although Budget Analysts take care of the pay-roll needs, the same could also be passed down to a bookkeeping professional.

+Professionals with accounting and finance degrees, earn a good salary.
 Accountants, especially in India, should look to become a major from the Institute of Chartered Accountants of India (ICAI).
 The process ideally takes about 4 years provided the student clears the yearly exam in the first attempt.

 Finance generalists should also explore alternatives that enable them to emerge with multi-pronged credentials of both accounting and finance.
 NIIT’s Post Graduate Programme in Applied Finance and Accounts with GST (PGPAG) is precisely designed to accomplish that motive.
 Experiential learning in computerized accounting, business analytics, Taxation with corporate finance & management accounting create robust candidate profiles ready for the BFSI industry.